 ./agent -connect 10.10.14.5:11601 -ignore-cert

-# On attacker — add route to internal network
+# On attacker — add a route to the internal network

 ip route add 192.168.1.0/24 dev ligolo

-# Start tunnel in ligolo UI: session → start
+# Then in the ligolo UI: select session → start tunnel

 Netsh (Windows Port Forwarding)